spacemeat/humon/README.md

 ### Getting a trove

-Start with `#include <humon.hpp>`.
+Start with `#include <humon/humon.hpp>`.
 The interface is contained in a namespace, `hu`.
 The C API is itself contained in a nested namespace, `hu::capi`, but you generally won't reference it yourself.

-(Note: To use the C API, `#include <humon.h>` instead.
+(Note: To use the C API, `#include <humon/humon.h>` instead.
 Obviously there is no namespace there, because it's a pure C99 header.)

 To deserialize a Humon token stream, invoke one of `hu::Trove`'s static member functions: